 Often the lender, if it is a mainstream bank, will have its preferred form of certificate.
 If so, it will supply the draft and it will ask the wife’s independent legal adviser to sign it.
 However, if the lender is a private lender, then that is precisely when you can use our form of certificate.
 Also use it where the lender does not supply the necessary draft or does not have one.

-If you are a private lender, you would still want to know the independent advice has been properly given.
+If you are a private lender, you would still want to know the independent advice has been properly given before a legal charge is signed.
+(Technically it is optional, but is best practice and increasingly common, for lenders also to require this in the case of guarantees.)
 So it is for the benefit of both:

 (a) the wife, so she knows what she is doing and the risks involved, and

 (b) you as the lender, so that you know the wife cannot turn round later and say you failed to ensure she got independent legal advice on her rights before she signed them away.

 If you did fail to ensure she obtained such independent advice, then:

 - you might find the security against her interest or rights in the property is void, and